McLean High School: Swim and dive

 The Highlander swim team has enjoyed success in the past several years, winning the Liberty District Championships in 2021 and 2024.
 The team has had several successful athletes who have been recruited to swim and dive at Yale University, the University of Pennsylvania, University of Wisconsin, UT Austin, the US Air Force Academy, and University of Pittsburgh.

 Track & field

 The Highlander boys' track & field team won the Liberty District title in indoor track in 2004 and 2005.
 The 2004 team went on to win the outdoor Liberty District title.
 The girls' track & field team won the Liberty District titles in 1998 and 2022.

 Volleyball

 The Highlanders girls' volleyball team, coached by Samantha Stewart, won the Liberty District title in 2021 and advanced to the Northern Region final.
 One highlight of the 2021 season was defeating Langley during both the regular season and the regional playoffs.

 The Highlanders boys' volleyball team was created in 2024, and won the Liberty District and Northern Region titles in their inaugural year.
 That year, they advanced to the state semifinals where they lost to Kellam High School.
+The boys' team captured the Liberty District title again in 2025.